octantbio/octopus/protocol/README.md

 10. **At this point the protocol can be paused by putting the tube(s) at -20˚C**

 # Day 2 - Library Quantification and sequencing setup (45 mins)

+Consumables needed for library quantification and sequencing:
+- foo

 - Every quantification method is slightly different and each comes with its own pros and cons.
 These issues are exacerbated by the Riptide library product which is a heterogenous mixture of DNA fragment sizes (*see above*).
 - The way we reduce variability in quantification is to quantify a previously run OCTOPUS library and use that as a baseline to estimate the concentration of the current libraries.
 In our hands, a fluorescence based assay gives sufficiently accurate quantification alongside a previously run library.
 If no previously run libraries are available, quantification by qPCR has been the most accurate method.